 If you do not or cannot pay the fine, you must appear in Court.
 At your first appearance, the Judge will ask you to plead guilty or not guilty to the charge stated on the ticket.
 You have a right to a trial on an ordinance violation.
 The City would then have to prove its case at that trial and you would have the right to cross-examine the City’s witnesses and call witnesses of your own at that time.

 If you plead NOT GUILTY, the Judge will ask you if you want a bench trial (in front of a judge) or a jury trial.
-The fee for a jury is presently $132.50 for a 12 person jury or $66.25 for a 6 person jury.
+The fee for a jury is presently $132.50 for a 6 person jury.
 There is no fee for a bench trial.
 A bench trial will be usually be set at least a month from the original appearance date, whereas a jury trial will be set for the trial call until a jury is available for the case.
 At the trial, you will need to bring in any witnesses you may have to support your case.
-If you do not appear for trial, a default judgment could be entered against you or you may be found guilty in absentia and a warrant will be issued for your arrest.
+If you do not appear for trial, a default judgment could be entered against you or you may be found guilty in absentia and a judgment entered against you.

 Do my parents need to come to court?

-Yes – if you are under seventeen years of age.
+Yes – if you are seventeen years of age or younger.

 Can the City change my court date if I have a good excuse?

-No. Only the Judge can excuse your appearance from Court.
-If you are unable to attend your court appearance, you should file a written motion to continue and contact the City immediately.
+No. If you are unable to attend your court appearance, you should file a written motion to continue and contact the City immediately.
 Depending on the circumstances, the City may not object to a change to your court date, but only the Judge can decide whether your request will be granted.
 If you fail to appear in court without permission of the Judge, a warrant may be issued for your arrest.

-What happens if I plead guilty and I pay my fine or do my public service work?
+What happens if I plead guilty and I pay my fine in full?

-Once the fine has been paid or the public service work has been completed, the City will close its case against you.
+Once the fine has been paid, the City will close its case against you.
 If you are interested in having your case expunged, you will need to contact the Champaign County Circuit Clerk’s Office at 217/384-3727.